River Mimram

-The River Mimram is a river in Hertfordshire, England.
+The River Mimram is a chalk stream in Hertfordshire, England.
+It runs from its source near Whitwell in Hertfordshire to join the River Lea at Hertford.

 Geography

-The river valley known locally as the Mimram Valley is named after the River Mimram, which rises from a spring to the north-west of Whitwell, in North Hertfordshire, England, and makes its confluence with the River Lea near Horn's Mill in Hertford.
+The River Mimram rises from a spring to the north-west of Whitwell, in North Hertfordshire, England.
 At Whitwell there are watercress beds which have existed since Roman times and these are fed by the same springs.
 The valley extends northwards where it becomes known as Lilley Bottom.
 Other sections of the valley are known as Kimpton Bottom and Codicote Bottom.

-After flowing through Whitwell, Kimpton Mill (where the Mimram is joined by the River Kym) and Codicote Bottom, the river flows through the middle of Welwyn village before heading between the modern and older Digswell settlements, and then running cross-country until it reaches the River Lea at Hertford.
+After flowing through Whitwell, Kimpton Mill (where the Mimram is joined by the River Kym) and Codicote Bottom, the river flows through the middle of Welwyn village before heading between the modern and older Digswell settlements, and then running cross-country through Panshanger Park, a former gravel quarry, until it reaches the River Lea at Hertford.

 Although a dry valley to the north, it has been known in particularly wet years for the River Mimram to be extended for several miles by springs in the upper valley.
 In 2001, in a neighbouring valley to the west a village was flooded.
 The Valley is the furthest east of all the Chiltern Hills valleys.